evhub/coconut/DOCS.md

 - `"block"`: many lines of code
 - `"eval"`: a single expression

-Additionally, if `--strict` or `--target` are required, the extra function `setup` must be called before the first invocation of `parse`:

 **setup**(**[[**_strict_**]**_, target_**]**)

+Additionally, if `--strict` or `--target` are required, the extra function `setup` must be called before the first invocation of `parse`.
+The two arguments to `setup`, _strict_ and _parse_ are both booleans expressing whether those flags should be included when creating the convenience parsing object.
+By default, or if setup is never called, both will be set to `False`.

 #### `coconut.convenience.cmd`